-Summer support will be included in the counting of months of Departmental funding.
+Summer support will be included in the counting of months of Philosophy program funding.

 - That the students have no outstanding “Incompletes” on their transcripts at the time of application.
 (An “Incomplete” is not deemed outstanding if the student has already completed sufficient course work to satisfy degree requirements or if the "Incomplete" was awarded for a course in the same semester in which the student received letter grades for three other graduate courses.)